Case study

 Tech decisions worth noting

-• RAG over fine-tuning for voice matching.
-Cheaper to update, easier to debug, and the retrieved context is visible in the output for trust.
+- RAG over fine-tuning for voice matching.
+Cheaper to update, easier to debug, the retrieved context is visible in the output for trust.
+And users do not have the post volume that fine-tuning would need anyway.

 Outcome